Journalism, Bachelor of Science in Journalism

 |University Honors Program||Optional|

-The Journalism Program provides students with the hands-on experience to tell compelling nonfiction stories in a variety of media platforms.
+The Journalism, Photojournalism and Documentary Studies Program provides students with the hands-on experience to tell compelling nonfiction stories in a variety of media platforms.

-We build a strong foundation in the history, philosophy and ethics of journalism and photojournalism and emphasize how these disciplines serve varied communities and facilitate the free flow of information needed in a democratic society.
-Students learn to take a global perspective as they critically assess journalistic work from a variety of places and historical periods.
+We build a strong foundation in the history, philosophy and ethics of journalism, photojournalism and documentary studies, and emphasize how these disciplines serve varied communities and facilitate the free flow of information needed in a democratic society.
+Students learn to take a global perspective as they critically assess journalistic and documentary work from a variety of places and historical periods.
 By valuing the principles of the journalistic tradition, our students obtain the critical and creative edge to innovate and be relevant in an evolving media world.

 Built upon the fundamentals of storytelling and nonfiction narrative, our curriculum ensures that students can cover breaking news as well as develop features and deeper, under-reported stories.
 Our students are informed and curious about their communities, and develop a critical understanding of media forms that allows them to identify audience needs and place stories within context.
 By honing methods of investigative research, relationship building and interviewing, our students learn to gather the materials needed to craft compelling narratives.
 Their creative works are refined through individual mentoring from instructors as well as through intensive student peer review.